playframework/playframework/documentation/manual/gettingStarted/Installing.md

 If your proxy requires user/password for authentication, you need to add system properties when invoking sbt instead: `./sbt -Dhttp.proxyHost=myproxy -Dhttp.proxyPort=8080 -Dhttp.proxyUser=username -Dhttp.proxyPassword=mypassword -Dhttps.proxyHost=myproxy -Dhttps.proxyPort=8080 -Dhttps.proxyUser=username -Dhttps.proxyPassword=mypassword`

+> **Note:** See [sbt documentation](http://www.scala-sbt.org/release/docs/Setup-Notes.html) for details about how to setup sbt.

 ### Running Play with SBT

 SBT provides all the necessary commands to run your application.
-You can use `sbt run` to run your app.
-For more details on running Play from the command line, refer to the [[new application documentation|NewApplication]] for more details.
+For example, you can use `sbt run` to run your app.
+For more details on running Play from the command line, refer to the [[new application documentation|NewApplication]].

 ## Congratulations!